Guide: Port Forwarding in NetGear Routers

 Enabling UPnP on Netgear routers

-8. Once the UPnP feature is configured, click on the Apply button to save the changes.
+8. Once configuration is complete, click Apply to save your changes.

 Configuring the UPnP